 In the U.S. there are a few federal regulations in place to establish a bare minimum for data protection, however these are no comparison to the sweeping regulations that make up GDPR.
 The US data privacy regulations are industry specific:

 ● HIPAA (1996): HIPPA deals specifically with data privacy and data security of medical information.
-All companies and establishments in the United States dealing with medical information must have specific cyber security measures in place.
+All companies and establishments in the United States dealing with medical information must use HIPPA compliance software and have specific cyber security measures in place.

 ● Gramm-Leach-Bliley Act (1999): The Gramm-Leach-Bliley Act states that financial institutions in the U.S. must share what they do with customer data and information and what protections they have in place to protect customer data.
 Noncompliance creates hefty fines for financial institutions and could lead to customers taking their business elsewhere.